shahata/adventofcode-solver/README.md

 $ npm start 2021 [day-number]
 ```

-Above commands will work for years 2015-2021.
+The above commands will work for years 2015-2021.